Sai-Bhuvan/nmit_HACKS/readme.md

 Join the movement towards a more convenient, secure, and eco-friendly payment system.
 Embrace the future and switch to this innovative payment system today.<br><br>

 <h3>How to Use?</h3>
-- Open 'backend' and start server using 'node index.js'
+- Open 'backend' and start server using 'node index.js'<br>
-- Open 'MerchantSideApp' and run it on an android device (not emulator) using 'npm start'
+- Open 'MerchantSideApp' and run it on an android device (not emulator) using 'npm start'<br>
-- Now everything must be working
+- Now everything must be working<br>